denko-rb/denko-piboard/README.md

 ### Incompatible Features From `denko`
 - EEPROM (Use the filesystem for persistence instead)
-- Analog IO (No ADCs or DACs integrated into these SBCSs.
-Use extenal ADC or DAC over I2C or SPI)
+- Analog I/O (No ADCs or DACs integrated into these SBCSs.
+Use extenal ADC or DAC)

 ## Support